 Lets talk about the transportation network companies (TNCs)- Uber and Lyft.
 My first instinct when I hear someone say disruption, is to read that what they really mean is deregulation.
 There is increasingly concrete evidence that Uber increases traffic congestion, vehicle-miles and particularly empty miles, in every American city that we have sufficient data to study.
 There is increasingly concrete evidence that a lot of TNC trips replace public transit and active travel, and study after study shows that these companies do not pay their drivers a living wage.
 But we’re not here to talk about any of that.

 Whatever your opinion of startups like Uber, they are in the transportation business.
 Every innovation they’ve rolled out has been aimed at moving people.
 You can tell the markets that they have developed and the neighborhoods where they do a lot of business, because there is always a car nearby.
 One of the first maps published about Uber’s ridership in Los Angeles showed wait times for a ride across the region, and how they had progressively decreased over time, to the point that today throughout the entire Los Angeles conurbation, you will likely never wait more than 15 minutes for a ride- ever.

 It shouldn’t be surprising that Uber’s usage- not just in LA but lets talk about LA- peaks late at night, when the majority of Metro’s, and many cities’ fleets are sleeping.

-Here’s a map of LA Metro’s network, at left.
-In the center, that’s what I see when I look at it.
-None of the colors or line weights tell you much about how the services operate; the thick red ones run express but generally only a couple minutes faster than the local bus, the grey lines are non-Metro routes but many run later and more frequently than the orange ‘official’ Metro lines.
+This is a caricature of LA Metro’s system map, but is it really?
+It’s what I see when I look at the real map.
+None of the colors or line weights tell you much about how the services operate; the red ones run express but generally only a couple minutes faster than the local bus; the grey lines are non-Metro routes but many run later and more frequently than the orange ‘official’ Metro lines.

 Remember that ad campaign?
 Join the movement?
 What if Los Angeles isn’t really in the business of movement at all?